 1.)
 Preheat your oven to 350°F and line a baking sheet with parchment paper.
 Bring your egg to room temperature by placing it in a glass of warm water for 10 minutes.

 3.)
 In a small bowl, whisk together the flour, baking soda, salt, and spices.
 Add dry mixture to the wet ingredients and stir, leaving some flour streaks.
-Add your water and stir until all ingredients are totally combined.
+Add 1/2 Tbsp of water and stir until all ingredients are totally combined.
+If your dough is looking dry, add the extra 1/2 Tbsp of water.

 4.)
 Roll your dough into 2 Tbsp balls – the dough will be very soft.
 Add the granulated sugar to a small bowl and roll the dough balls in the sugar.
 I like to do 6 at a time right before I bake them.
 Place your sugared dough balls on your parchment-lined baking sheet, re-shaping the dough as necessary.